 Check that the 230 V socket (alternating current) has adequate power capacity for charging electric vehicles – in the event of uncertainty, the socket must be checked by a qualified professional.

-Note that the car must be switched off before charging.
+Take the charging cable out from the storage compartment under the cargo area floor.
+Note that the car must be switched off prior to charging.

 Connect the charging cable to a 230 V socket.
 Never use an extension cable.